-New Undergraduate Program Transmittal Form

-Department/program/concentration: Languages and Linguis tics: Modern Languages: Chinese Date: September 29, 2015 NOTE: PROGRAMS APPROVED BY THE PROVOST BEFORE JA NUARY 31 WILL BE PUBLISHED IN THE BULLETIN FOR THE NEXT ACADEMIC YEAR.
-Bulletin title of program (brief): Modern Languages: Mandar rin Chinese Check the type of program and supply the requested int ormation.
-Attach required documentation. ☐ New degree program.
-Attach ADHE Form P-1 and a Con tinuous Improvement Process plan.
+New Undergraduate Program Transmittal Form Department/program/concentration: Languages and Linguistics: Modern Languages: Chinese Date: September 29, 2015 NOTE: PROGRAMS APPROVED BY THE PROVOST BEFORE JANUARY 31 WILL BE PUBLISHED IN THE BULLETIN FOR THE NEXT ACADEMIC YEAR.
+Bulletin title of program (brief): Modern Languages: Mandarin Chinese Check the type of program and supply the requested information.
+Attach required documentation.
+New degree program.
+Attach ADHE Form P-1 and a Continuous Improvement Process plan\.
 New certificate program.
-Attach ADHE Form LON-8 or Li by the Director of Financial Aid 64 .
-ON-9, a Continuous Improvement Process plan, and Curriculum Attachment C signed New concentration, emphasis, option, or track in an ex tisting program.
+Attach ADHE Form LON-8 or LON-9, a Continuous Improvement Process plan\, and Curriculum Attachment C signed by the Director of Financial Aid\\. $\boxtimes$ New concentration, emphasis, option, or track in an existing program.
 Attach ADHE Form LON-3.
 New minor program.
-Attach ADHE Form LON-3.
-Consult the Director of Assessment early in the development of the Continuous Improvement Process plan. the new certificate program to determine whether students enrolled in the program will Are any of the prerequisites or requirements of the proposed progr If YES, attach a signed letter from each department's chair of Recommended by Department and College 1.
-Olan P NU 10-15-15 Department Curriculum Committee Date 3.
-Department Curriculum & Assessment Committee Date 2.
-Maley Barley 10-14-16 Department Cipair 4.
-Lecusple 10/27/16 College Dean Is this a new degree or certificate program?
-If NO, then not reviewed by the Academic Assessment Committee Is this a new teacher education program or option?
-YES If NO, then not reviewed by the Professional Education Council Undergraduate Council Date 5.
-Academic Assessment Committee Date 6.
-Victoria Support Footh 11-30-15 Professional Education Council Date 8.
-Council of Deans Date st one month before the meeting in which action is desired.
-Summer submission 9.
-Provost Date 10 Tour Cautway 1/14/2016 President The Office of the Provost sends all required documentation t to the AHECB and the Board of Trustees.
-11. Letter of Intent to AHECB (if required) 12.
-Notification to or Approval by Board of Trustees (as required) Date 13.
-Notification to or Approval by AHECB (as required) Recorded in Bulletin by Date Office of the Provost Date The Office of the Provost retains the original and sends a co The state of the s Recorded in Banner by Recorded in Degree Works by and the second of the second o 15.
-Office of the Registrar Date 16.
-Office of the Registrar Date ovost.
+Attach ADHE Form LON-3. \ Consult the Director of Assessment early in the development of the Continuous Improvement Process plan. \\ Consult the Director of Financial Aid early in the development of the new certificate program to determine whether students enrolled in the program will be eligible for financial aid.
+Are any of the prerequisites or requirements of the proposed program offered by another department?
+NO If YES, attach a signed letter from each department's chair describing the impact on the department.
+Recommended by Department and College .
+BNC 10-15-15 alan Department Curriculum Committee Date 70 College Curriculum & Assessment Committee Date pliege Dean Recommended by University Councils/Committees NA Is this a new degree or certificate program?
+NO Date If NO, then not reviewed by the Academic Assessment Committee Academic Assessment Committee -30-Is this a new teacher education program or option?
+YES If NO, then not reviewed by the Professional Education Council 2-8-15 CC 3 Undergraduate Council Date Council of Deans Date Submit proposals to the appropriate university Council at least one month before the meeting in which action is desired.
+Summer submissions may not be considered until the fall term.
+Approved 0 Zoll 10 Date Provo President The Office of the Provost sends all required documentation to the AHECB and the Board of Trustees 11, Letter of Intent to AHECB 12.
+Notification to or Approval by Board of Trustees (as required) (if required) Date Date 13.
+Notification to or Approval Recorded in Bulletin by by AHECB (as required) Date Office of the Provost Date The Office of the Provost retains the original and sends a copy to the Office of the Registrar.
+Recorded in Degree Works by Recorded in Banner by 15.
+Office of the Registrar Date Office of the Registrar Date

+The Registrar returns the signed copy to the Office of the Provost.
 The Office of the Provost sends a copy to the originating department.